Romania warned about laws that could harm graft, crime fight

-BUCHAREST, Romania (AP) — A dozen countries have urged Romania not to adopt laws they say could undermine the rule of law and weaken the fight against terrorism and corruption.
+BUCHAREST, Romania (AP) — A dozen countries on Thursday urged Romania not to adopt laws they say could undermine the rule of law and weaken the fight against terrorism and corruption.

 The ruling Social Democratic Party is currently considering proposing a law that would ban audio and video evidence in a trial.